hy20577/Network-inference-using-Amplitude-Phase-Modulated-surrogate-data/README.md

 ## Copyright

-The copyright of this works rests with the author.
+The copyright of this works rests with the authors.
 No quotations from it should be published without the author’s prior written consent, and information derived from it should be acknowledged.
 Please cite as follows:

 H. Yildirim, C. G. Antonopoulos.
 Network inference using mutual information rate, statistical tests and amplitude-phase modulated surrogate data.
 Chaos, Solitons & Fractals (Submitted in August 2024).